 You could even make it a themed night!
 Does your daughter and all her friends love a certain movie, book or TV series?
 Create an evening around their favorite show!

-Watch a Romantic Comedy Together
+Watch a Romantic Comedy Together with Your Teen Daughter

 And finally, one more idea to celebrate Valentine’s Day with your daughter.
 Pick out a favorite romantic movie, grab some ice cream and snuggle on the couch together!
 What is your favorite romantic movie or show?